royal450/Chanall_Cat/replit.md

-✓ **NEW**: Added production-ready realtime data sync for all features (services, users, referrals, payments) ✓ **NEW**: Enhanced Channel Market with full Firebase integration and crash prevention ✓ **NEW**: Optimized all pages with proper error handling and realtime Firebase listeners
+✓ **NEW**: Added production-ready realtime data sync for all features (services, users, referrals, payments) ✓ **NEW**: Enhanced Channel Market with full Firebase integration and crash prevention ✓ **NEW**: Optimized all pages with proper error handling and realtime Firebase listeners ✓ **NEW**: Fixed admin security - removed public access to bonus and withdrawal management ✓ **NEW**: Enhanced Super Admin panel with secure bonus system for real authenticated users only ✓ **NEW**: Implemented proper user filtering to exclude admin and mock data from bonus distribution ✓ **NEW**: Consolidated all admin functionality within password-protected Super Admin panel ✓ **NEW**: Added real-time withdrawal processing with admin approval workflow within admin panel

 ## System Architecture